You have 90 days after you become eligible for Medicare to change your TRICARE health plan.

 - TRICARE benefits include covering Medicare's coinsurance and deductible for services covered by Medicare and TRICARE.

-- When retired service members and their families become eligible for TRICARE For Life, typically at 65, they are no longer able to enroll in TRICARE Prime.
+- When retired service members and their families become eligible for TRICARE For Life they are no longer able to enroll in TRICARE Prime.

 US Family Health Plan